skewerr/cmddisplay/README.md

 call these, I don't care.

-I initially made these for some guys who wanted to make a game in C, in the command line, but weren's really comfortable with the language.
+I initially made these for some guys who wanted to make a game in C, in the command line, but weren't really comfortable with the language.
 I'm not experienced at all, but I like C.

 So I quickly pulled something off similar to this and gave it